m1rp/11ty-blog/src/posts/url-shortener.md

 For describing and using our data, we create a `Schema`.
 According to the Mongoose website, a `Schema` describes the shape of our `Documents` in a `Collection`.
 For a more in depth explanation please check out the [mongoose guide](https://mongoosejs.com/docs/guide.html)

 It really sounds like we're doing the same thing twice, and we kind of are.
-The `Interface` is the description of the object used by typescript and it is completly optional.
+The `Interface` is the description of the object used by typescript and it is completely optional.
 On the other hand, the `Schema` is the description of the object that will be stored in our database and this is not optional.

 ```ts
 // models/links.ts